Starting date: May 2022

 Team members:

-Ms Viktoria Knaze (Research Project Associate, EPR)
+Ms Viktoria Knaze (Project Officer, EPR)

 Dr Gary Clifford (Deputy Branch Head, EPR)